CLEP, DSST, Proficiency Exams, and Placement Tests by appointment only.

 You're not allowed to use dictionaries, calculators, notebooks, or textbooks of any kind on the tests.
 Scratch paper for solving math problems will be provided by the test administrator.
 Any student who gives or receives help during the test, or uses notes or books of any kind, won't be allowed to continue.
 Following the test period, no test materials or notes may be removed from the room.

-Remember your social security number and to bring some form of picture I.D. with you to the testing session.
+Bring some form of picture I.D. with you to the testing session.